-According to that view, quantification involves a measure function (apparent in questions like How many...?) whose degree is qualified by a quantifier.
+According to that view, quantification involves a measure function (apparent in questions such as How many ...?) whose degree is qualified by a quantifier.
 As already shown in (2), quantification in the nominal domain is fully analogous to gradation in the adjectival domain.
 This becomes even more obvious when looking at the inner, compositional structure of quantifier and gradation phrases.
-As I have shown in Carstensen (2013) one has to distinguish between a degree denoting expression and the phrase with its (possibly empty) head.
-This treatment not only allows a straightforward compositional treatment of
+As I have shown in Carstensen (2013), one has to distinguish between a degree denoting expression and the phrase with its (possibly empty) head.
+This treatment not only allows a straightforward compositional treatment of (almost) every [see (15)] but can also be generalized to other (numerical) quantifiers [see (almost/more than) three in (16)].